customprojects/jquery-bootstrap/README.md

 	</body>
 </html>
 ```
-Then you can begin use all components provides by jquery and bootstrap
+Then you can begin use all components provides by jquery and bootstrap.<br>
+In future versions add a complete tag lib to display all twitter bootstrap components